 Sinani

-eGoshen Kids Club is located in Elandshoek, a small rural community where many unemployed and seasonal workers are settled, situated near our Church Unlimited Kaapschehoop location.
+eGoshen Kids Club is located in Elandshoek, a small rural community situated near our Church Unlimited Kaapschehoop site.
+Many unemployed and seasonal workers are settled in this area.
 What is unique about our partnership with eGoshen is that this centre is led by a local church called Uniting Reformed Church Elandshoek.

 The Mpakeni Life Centre’s focus is to grow and equip their team to ensure that the vulnerable children in this community are cared for well.
-Click the “Read More” button to learn about a recent success story in their community.
+Click the “Read More” button to learn about a recent local sustainable farming success story.

 Tekatakho Disabled Care Centre (TDC) cares for orphaned and vulnerable disabled children and adults from the Kabokweni and surrounding communities.
 TDC has opened up many opportunities for therapists and other medical professionals to live out the Sinani mission.